Domingo Tejera de Quesada: Experienced journalist (1918-1931)

 In 1918 Tejera became the director of a Madrid daily El Día.
 According to one source he ceased in mid-1919, but another source indicates that in 1922 he was subject to a lawsuit, resulting from El Día’s abusive publication on judicial system.
 In 1919 Tejera commenced co-operation with El Debate, a Madrid daily set up as a modern Catholic newspaper tailored in line with the ACNP strategy.
 During the 1919-1920 period he edited a column which followed parliamentary developments.
-In 1920 he moved from Madrid to Seville to assumed management of similarly formatted provincial newspaper, El Correo de Andalucia, the daily partially controlled by the local archbishop.
+In 1920 he moved from Madrid to Seville to assume management of similarly formatted provincial newspaper, El Correo de Andalucia, the daily partially controlled by the local archbishop.
 Formally Tejera headed the paper until 1923.
 He was also involved in an obscure cinema venture; in 1921 movie theatres advertised a 5-part series titled Las arañas negras, allegedly based on a novel by “R. Schneider”; no details are known.

 In 1922 Tejera assumed management of another Seville daily, La Unión.
 The newspaper was controlled by entrepreneurs grouped around the local Unión Comercial and remained only moderately successful.
 Tejera embarked on a modernization program and in the mid-1920s he participated in the group's propagandistic endeavors.
 It is not known what was La Unión’s position towards the Primo de Rivera coup.
 However, Tejera's relations with the military were sour; in 1926 Consejo de Guerra claimed that he insulted the military when discussing the Morocco campaign and filed a lawsuit.
-In the mid-1920s also the corporative press association in Seville felt offended by Tejera's intransigent publications; he was eventually relegated from Asociación de la Prensa de Seville.
+In the mid-1920s also the corporative press association in Seville felt offended by Tejera's intransigent publications; he was eventually relegated from Asociación de la Prensa de Sevilla.
 In spite of it, in 1927 he attended a Madrid-based Congreso de la Prensa and delivered a lecture.
 Approaching 50 he started to suffer from health problems yet it seems they did not affect his professional performance.
 He still felt a Canarian and kept promoting the islands on various fields.

 In 1930 Tejera published a 360-page book, titled Los parásitos del trono; it traced developments of Spanish politics between 1907 and 1923.
 The volume formed part of a public debate, launched during dictablanda and aimed at discussing the shape of political regime after the fall of Primo.
 Los parasitos contained an onslaught against the party system.
 Tejera charged almost all politicians of late Restoration of ruining national politics with partisan squabbles and claimed that the constitution of 1876, which allowed this, was no longer operational.
 The book was a firm monarchist pronouncement; Tejera lamented that due to constitutional limitations Alfonso XIII was unable to prevent political deterioration and called to build the future system on strong executive, possibly based on broadened royal prerogatives.
 The volume was widely discussed in the press.
 In October 1930, when the king visited Seville, Tejera welcomed him on behalf of local business, though one scholar claims that the encounter was not related to national politics and Tejera merely advanced specific economic interests of some Andalusian entrepreneurs.